Updated: Mar 28

 How much to give them.

-To give you some ideas of the kinds of foods that are safe for babies during weaning, here is my handy A-Z guide to weaning foods!
+To give you some ideas of the kinds of foods that are safe for babies during weaning, here is my A-Z of introducing solids!

 A - avocado.
 Brilliant for pureeing or offering as a finger food.
 It's slippy, so try keeping the skin on part of the fruit.